 Liver donor health

-This information does not cover detailed medical questions; it is designed to give you general information about donating part of your liver based on the advice of medical professionals and currently accepted guidance in the UK.
+Below is some general information about donating part of your liver as a living donor.
+It is based on the advice of medical professionals.

 Are there any risks for living liver donors?